 Yes I can hear you shouting already from Hacker News, Twitter and Reddit, so before we get into the tutorial, let’s start off with a disclaimer:

-The Raspberry Pi 4 itself will not be able to achieve its full potential with the NVMe, but it will have two advantages over your SD card — reliability and sheer speed.
-Buying an NVMe and its associated adapter isn’t much more expensive than an older M2 drive, and you will now have that in your parts box if you need to repurpose it later (see my note on the CM4).
+The Raspberry Pi 4 itself will not be able to achieve its full potential with the NVMe drive, but it will have two advantages over your SD card — reliability and sheer speed.
+Buying an NVMe and its associated adapter isn’t much more expensive than a SATA SSD, but is quicker and more useful if you need to repurpose it later on.
+The the CM4 also has a PCIe lane, meaning you can connect an NVMe to it.

 We will also cover UAS and TRIM support in the addendum.

-If you have an external USB SSD or M2 drive you can also follow this tutorial.
+If you have an external USB SSD or SATA M2 drive you can also follow this tutorial.

 - Raspberry Pi 4–in my case I’m using a model with 8GB RAM